But why do you return to wretchedness?

 "Who are you?" she cried.

-And I did not turn to look at her but continued to watch my reflection in the K-Mart window, the wild and untamed New York City of my thirty-fourth year behind me, and said:
+And I did not turn to look at her but continued to watch my reflection in the K-Mart window, the wild and untamed New York City of my 34th year behind me, and said:

 "I am a stranger in a strange land."